Omar Easy: Post-playing career

+In 2024, Easy was named assistant athletics director for the Brand Academy at Penn State.

+Personal life

 Easy suffers from exercise-induced asthma.
 He established the EasyWay Foundation in 2003 to benefit children with asthma.

-Post-playing

-From 2007 to 2009, Easy served as assistant offensive football coach and boys’ head track and field coach for his high school alma mater, Everett High School.
+He is married to volleyball player Megan Hodge.

 He received his B.A. degree in broadcast journalism in 2001 from Pennsylvania State University, which included a minor in business management.
 He also received both his Master of Education (M.Ed.) in the field of education administration and his Ph.D. in educational leadership from Pennsylvania State University.
 Additionally, he earned a master's degree in business administration from the University of Phoenix in 2010.